sul-dlss-labs/wolfcon-2024-ai-workshop/ethical-considerations-ai-ml-for-libraries/ai-slop.md

 > But if it’s mindlessly generated and thrust upon someone who didn’t ask
 > for it, slop is the perfect term for it.

-The easy of generating text and other media from generative AI and then publishing that material to the web, has resulted in a general degradation of search result quality by large Search companies like Google[^GOOG].
-This already contributes to what Cory Doctorow calls the "enshitification"[^ENSHITIFICATION] of the internet by companies as they try to maximize profits and lack the incentives to improve or even keep the same level of service for their products.
+The ease of generating text and other media from generative AI and then publishing that material to the web, has resulted in a general degradation of search result quality by large Search companies like Google[^GOOG].
+This already contributes to what Cory Doctorow calls the "enshitification"[^ENSHITIFICATION] of the internet by companies as they try to maximize profits, large services do not have any incentive to improve their products or even keep the same level of service for their products.
 Om Malik makes the further point that although AI Slop will continue to increase[^OM]:

 > The rise of generative AI means that there will be more indistinguishable content on the
 > internet, and the only way to stand out — is by reminding people that you are human.